scollins47/my-JARVIS/README.md

-# my-JARVIS (trigger is sixteen for now, easily modifiable)
+# my-JARVIS (trigger is atlas for now, easily modifiable)
 personal AI developed by me for raspberry pi 4 (NOOBS os), with tensor flow for some snazzy add ons :), DONT USE THIS TO TAKE OVER THE WORLD!! also dont use any of the pictures for any illegal or malicious reasons.